Organic Ingredients

 Alfalfa (Medicago sativa)

-Indigenous to the Mediterranean, this plant is now cultivated throughout the world.
-The entire flowering plant can be used medicinally, as can the germinating seeds.
-Alfalfa alkalizes the body and aids in its detoxification, acts as a diuretic, anti-inflammatory and antifungal agent, balances healthy blood sugar and promotes pituitary gland function.*
+Indigenous to the Mediterranean, this plant is now cultivated throughout the world.1 The entire flowering plant can be used, as can the germinating seeds.2

 Peppermint Leaf (Mentha peperita)

-First identified in England in 1696, peppermint is a common medicinal herb.
-Only the leaves are used medicinally; they are often used in pharmaceutical and herbal products.
-Peppermint increases the acidity of the stomach, thereby aiding digestion.
-It has a slight anesthetizing effect on the mucous membranes and the gastrointestinal tract.*
+First identified in England in 1696, peppermint is a common therapeutic herb.1 Only the leaves are typically used; they are often used in herbal products.2

 Uva Ursi Leaf (Arctostaphylos uva-ursi)

-Grown in northern Europe, the Alps, northern Asia and North America, uva ursi can be found in light, dry pine and larch forests, in dwarf-shrub areas, in bogs, and in the mountains among dwarf pines.
-Only the leaves - finely chopped or coarsely ground - are used for medicinal purposes.*
+Grown in northern Europe, the Alps, northern Asia and North America, uva ursi can be found in light, dry pine and larch forests, in dwarf-shrub areas, in bogs, and in the mountains among dwarf pines.1 Only the leaves – finely chopped or coarsely ground – are commonly used for herbal purposes.2

 Stevia Leaf (Stevia rebaudiana)